PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to select the context

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to switch context

 Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to edit the shop color and shop group color

 Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to see which context is selected